High school senior year and your college checklist

 Financial aid and scholarship applications

 Be sure your family stays on top of any financial aid and scholarship applications.
 First, fill out the Free Application for Federal Student Aid (FAFSA) to figure out your expected family contribution — it’s available to complete on October 1 each year.
-Determine early on which type of aid you’ll be applying for: federal student loans, private student loans, grants, or work-study.
+Determine early on which types of aid you’ll be applying for: federal student loans, private student loans, scholarships, grants, or work-study.
 The sooner you get the applications complete, the better to help ensure that everything is in place for a smooth transition to college in the fall.

 Letters of recommendation

 Well before the application deadlines, ask your teachers and counselors for letters of recommendation, making sure you provide them with a link to any letter-of-recommendation forms and a copy of your high school resume for their reference.
 Discuss post-high-school goals with each teacher so they’ll be more prepared to write a well-thought-out letter.

 If you haven’t done so already, register for and take any standardized tests required for college.
 Make sure you check with the schools you’re interested in to see what tests they require.
 As a note: If you’re a senior, typically the January SAT is the last one colleges will be able to consider.

 If you’ve received official scores from taking the ACT, SAT, or AP test, make sure they’re included in your admissions packages, whether they’re mailed or digital.
 Currently, you can send four free SAT and ACT score reports to schools for up to nine days after the test — plus there’s no fee with this option!

 Think you’ll need to send more than four SAT score reports?
 Your school counselor or an authorized community-based organization may be able to help you get a fee waiver to avoid extra costs.
 Unfortunately, the ACT doesn’t currently offer any fee waivers for more than four reports.